-Gary Browe (pronounced “GA-ree BROH”) was born in Detroit, Michigan and grew up in the 1960’s in the tiny pocket of Southwest Detroit called the Vernor Springwells district.
+Gary Browe (pronounced “GA-ree BROH”) was born in Detroit, Michigan and grew up in the tiny pocket of Southwest Detroit called the Vernor/Springwells district.
 From his neighborhood he could clearly see the Ambassador Bridge and the 4th of July fireworks celebration in Downtown Detroit.

 Gary began playing guitar in the 6th grade.
 He remembers holding a black Harmony guitar at a neighbor’s house and that night having dreams of playing it.
-He pestered his parents for a guitar until his father said, “I’ll rent you a guitar and pay for lessons and after 10 lessons, if you are still interested, I will buy you a guitar of your own.”
+He pestered his parents for a guitar until his father, most likely tired of hearing about it, said, “I’ll rent you a guitar and pay for lessons and after 10 lessons, if you are still interested, I will buy you a guitar of your own.”
 Gary took lessons at Berenger’s Music on West Vernor in Southwest Detroit.
 He spent many hours in the store where rows of vinyl records fueled his interest in music.
 Gary spent much of the money he earned from cutting lawns buying records.
 The first record he purchased with his own money was an album called Distant Shores by Chad and Jeremy.

 Time Flies By….

 It really wasn’t until Gary was 40 and graduated from college after many years of night school that his songwriting reappeared.
-For a graduation present him and his daughter drove down to Nashville to Guhen Guitar where he purchased a new Martin.
-When a friend offered to record him in his home studio he jumped at the chance.
-The songs became part of the album called Journal Entry that was independently released in 1998.
+For a graduation present, him and his daughter drove down to Nashville to Gruhn Guitars where he purchased a new Martin D-41 Guitar.
+Buying that guitar started it all again and Gary soon found himself writing new songs that seem to spring from a well that had been covered up too long.

-"Music is your out", his mother would say to him, meaning it is the way to escape into the story of his songs.
+"Music is your out", his mother would say to him, meaning that his music is his escape.
 Gary spends much of his free time playing guitar, writing songs and attending local music concerts at Michigan venues like The Ark and Trinity House Theater.
 In 2015, he released the Watercolor album.
 In 2016, he released Songs and Images, which comprises of many of the songs from Journal Entry completely remixed and remastered.
-His third album, Red Sky Remembers is due to release on December 20, 2019.
-The recording will be Gary's first 180 gram vinyl release.
+In 2019 he released his third album, Red Sky Remember.